 If you are employed at will you can be fired if you do not work the hours your employer schedules you to work.
 More commonly your boss will first apply disciplinary action if you miss a shift or do not work your assigned hours, but termination is also an option.

 Your employer does not need to consider constraints in your personal life and is not required to obtain your consent before making the changes.
 Your job can require you to change shifts between days/nights and can change your work days to include weekends/holidays as they see fit.

 Even if your employer has published policies in their employee handbook or company intranet, they are are not required to follow them.
 It may not be fair, but in most cases employers have the discretion to selectively apply policies, change the policy to fit a situation, or disregard the policy altogether.
 In some situations, the language of a policy may create an implied contract or failure to follow a policy may be evidence of employment discrimination.
 Contact a lawyer for guidance.

 Expert Tip: Most salaried employees enjoy flexible schedules because they do not receive overtime pay.
 However, nothing in the FLSA prevents an employer from requiring exempt employees to punch a timeclock, work a specified schedule, or make up lost time from absences.

 Your Employer Can Change Your Title or Position

-You worked hard to get that Senior title, then you come in one day only to learn that your employer is reclassifying everyone and flattening the org chart – poof your Senior title just disappeared.
-It may seem like a demotion – it might even be a demotion – but even if it’s not deserved your employer can change your position and title.
+You worked hard to get that Senior title, then you come in one day only to learn that your employer is reclassifying everyone and flattening the org chart and …poof… your Senior title just disappeared.
+It may seem like a demotion, it might actually be a demotion, but even if it’s not deserved your employer can change your position and title.